justleska/github-anonimity-script/README.md

 * This **rewrites git history** and force-pushes it.
 So if others cloned the repo, it will break their local history, and ur cooked.
 * Your commits can still be cached or archived externally so to make sure contact support I guess
 * I made it which means it is poo poo on a stick so please be careful with it you might end up breaking ur stuff
+* You can get rate limited by GitHub's API if you have a big big amount of repos and I can't do anything about that

 ## License